mitmedialab/privacy-matters/README.md

 Your site is now running at `http://localhost:8000`.

+## Editing Policy About Content

+Policy about page content is stored in [src/markdown-pages](https://github.com/mitmedialab/privacy-matters/tree/master/src/markdown-pages).
+Edit the corresponding file to change the about page content.
+Check out this [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for syntax.

 ## Deploy

 To test out your production build of the site (a good thing to do before deploy), the following to build the production page and serve it using a local production-like server: